igraph/rigraph_revdep_checks/problems.md

 ```
 checking running R code from vignettes ...
 ERROR
 Errors in running code in vignettes:
-when running code in ‘SubpathwayGMir.Rnw’
+when running code in âSubpathwayGMir.Rnwâ
   ...

 > DirectGraphList <- GetK2riData("MetabolicGEGEEMGraph")